 Controlling Zoysia Grass

 Zoysia grass spreads through underground rhizomatous runners.
 One of the best ways to keep zoysia out of neighboring lawns or garden beds is to establish good borders.
 You can accomplish this by installing lawn edging that zoysia is unable to get through, such as plastic or aluminum.
-Place the edging in the ground at least six inches deep with another two or three inches above the ground to help keep zoysia within its boundaries.
+Place the edging in the ground at least 6 inches (15 cm.) deep with another 2 or 3 inches (5-8 cm.) above the ground to help keep zoysia within its boundaries.

 Alternatively, those looking to simply eradicate the grass can instead treat the entire lawn area with a non-selective herbicide.
 While herbicide treatments usually begin in late summer, to achieve the best results, apply the herbicide while the grass is still green and actively growing.

 Also, keep in mind that non-selective herbicides still have the potential to kill other plants on contact.
 Therefore, use it with caution when applying near garden plants.